-- 1. "Safety first and always first" is accorded the highest priority in the Company. - 2.
-The Safety Week celebration to create safety awareness among employees, activities and competitions such as safety posters as well as slogans conducted Environment day celebrations to create awareness for environment and natural resource conservation by tree plantation in premises and awareness sessions. - 3.
+- 1. "Safety first and always first" is accorded the highest priority in the Company. - Safety Week celebration to create safety awareness among employees, activities and competitions such as safety posters as well as slogans conducted.
+Environment day celebrations to create awareness for environment and natural resource conservation by tree plantation in premises and awareness sessions. - 3.
 ETP upgradation for separating the ETP and STP effluents and disposing to the CETP for the safe disposal of treated effluent. - 4.
-Water conservation through re-use of waste water and rain water harvesting at plants-capacity to harvest up to 3.06 crore liters rain water every year to increase ground water levels. - 5.
-Energy conservation activities replacement of traditional lights with LED lamps to reduce the electrical consumption. - 6.
+Water conservation through re-use of waste water and rain water harvesting at plants-capacity to harvest up to 3.06 crore litres rain water every year to increase ground water level. - 5.
+Energy conservation activities replacement of traditional bulbs with LED lamps to reduce the electrical consumption. - 6.
 Conducted awareness program on food waste from external NGOs. - 7.
+Training and awareness sessions on process safety and Environmental resource conservation.

-Annual Health Check-up for employees. - 8.
-Special initiatives have been taken up such as theme based walk, leading and lagging indicators, mock drills, up-gradation and revamping of fire hydrants/protection systems, safety training to employees including top management, organizing safety awareness week, reporting of near-miss incidents and first aid across the plant.
-The Company strives to achieve "Zero-Accident Tolerance". - 9.
-On time testing of stack emission, water testing, ambient and work zone air testing, earth pit testing, testing of all safety and environmental equipment calibration, ultrasonic and hydraulic test of air receiver tank, pressure vessel testing, manual and electrical stacker testing, safety harness testing and calibration. - 10.
-Strict policy for non-consumption of tobacco and intoxicating materials to protect the mental and physical health of employees.
+- 8. Annual Health Check-up for all the employees. - 9.
+Special initiatives have been taken up such as theme based walk, leading and lagging indicators, mock drills, up-gradation and revamping of fire hydrants/protection systems, safety training to employees, organizing safety awareness week, reporting of near-miss incidents and first aid across the plant.
+The Company strives to achieve "Zero-Accident Tolerance". - 10.
+On time testing of stack emission, water testing, ambient and work zone air testing, earth pit testing, testing of all safety and environmental equipment calibration, ultrasonic and hydraulic test of air receiver tank, pressure vessel testing, manual and electrical stacker testing, safety harness testing and calibration. - 11.
+Strict policy for non-consumption of tobacco and intoxicating materials to protect the mental and physical health health of employees.
 Regular awareness programs like "Vyasan Mukti" and "Yoga Classes" conducted to educate employees to get rid of evils of intoxication and stressful work life and embrace good health and work-life balance.